-This will include regular workout, and exercise..
-Both these will help in decreasing insulin resistance, specifically when you have consumed restrained amount of unhealthful carbohydrates.
+This will include regular workouts, and exercise..
+Both these will help in decreasing insulin resistance, specifically when you have consumed a restrained amount of unhealthful carbohydrates.

-Several experts recommend that a person should do physical work out and exercise minimum of 150 minutes per week.
+Several experts recommend that a person should do a physical workout and exercise minimum of 150 minutes per week.

-Low sugar consumption, low inflammatory diet also help in reducing weight, Women might increase their ovulation due to weight loss.
-Women who are fat, should consider exercise and balanced diet to get pregnant.
+Low sugar consumption, and a low inflammatory diet also helps in reducing weight, Women might increase their ovulation due to weight loss.
+Women who are fat should consider exercise and balanced diet to get pregnant.

 The symptoms linked with PCOS can bring stress.
 So you need to do stress reduction methods and activities that will help your mind to be calm and connect with your body.
-The yoga and meditation will help you to eliminate stress.
+Yoga and meditation will help you to eliminate stress.